Sage's Sanctum

 Dungeoneering

-Dungeons in revolver are about time management and risk vs reward.
+Dungeons in Revolver are about time management and risk vs reward.
 Think carefully about how you want to spend your time, and where you can afford to spend extra time searching.
 Clever thinking can often identify secret doors, hidden information, or traps without spending the time for a full investigation.

 Types of Dungeons